rlsvarinskis/MapProjections/README.md

 This program depends on OpenGL 3.3.

 Make sure the executable has access to the `res/images` and `res/shaders` folders.
-Right now, the program is only capable of loading .jpg files from the res/images folder.
+Right now, the program is only capable of loading .jpg and .png files from the res/images folder.

 Linux requires `libjpeg8`, `libglew2.2`, and `libglfw3` to run.
 To install on Ubuntu, run the following commands: